Elm, English (Ulmus minor 'Atinia')

 Scientific name: Ulmus minor 'Atinia'

-UK provenance: native
+UK provenance: non-native

 Interesting fact: before metal was widely available, many English towns had water mains supplied from pipes made from elm wood, including Bristol, Reading, Exeter, Southampton, Hull and Liverpool.